 Selection

-Users normally select Parts manually by clicking on them and they deselect them by clicking in the background or pressing the Esc key.
-You can select parts programmatically by setting Part.isSelected.
+Users normally select Parts manually by clicking on them and they deselect them by clicking in the background.
+This behavior is implemented by the ClickSelectingTool.
+Users can also deselect all Parts by pressing the Esc key.

 Users can also drag in the background in order to select the Parts that are within a rectangular area, via the DragSelectingTool.
 Read more about that in the Introduction to Tools at DragSelectingTool.

 The Diagram keeps a collection of selected parts, Diagram.selection.
-That collection is read-only -- the only way to select or deselect a Part is by setting its Part.isSelected property.
-You can limit how many parts are selected by setting Diagram.maxSelectionCount.
+That collection is read-only -- the only way to add or remove a Part in the Diagram.selection collection is by setting its Part.isSelected property.
+You can limit how many parts the user may select by setting Diagram.maxSelectionCount.
 Prevent all selection by the user by setting Diagram.allowSelect to false.
-Or prevent a particular Part from being selected by setting Part.selectable to false.
+Or prevent a particular Part from being selected by setting or binding its Part.selectable property to false.

 You can show that a part is selected by either or both of two general techniques: adding Adornments or changing the appearance of some of the elements in the visual tree of the selected Part.